MITgcm/MITgcm/doc/algorithm/algorithm.rst

     :alt: stability_analysis
     :name: oscil+damp_AB2

-    Oscillatory and damping response of quasi-second order Adams-Bashforth scheme for different values of the  :math:`\epsilon _{AB}` parameter (0.0, 0.1, 0.25, from top to bottom) The analytical solution (in black), the physical mode (in blue) and the numerical mode (in red) are represented with a CFL step of 0.1.
+    Oscillatory and damping response of quasi-second order Adams-Bashforth scheme for different values of the  :math:`\epsilon _{\rm AB}` parameter (0.0, 0.1, 0.25, from top to bottom) The analytical solution (in black), the physical mode (in blue) and the numerical mode (in red) are represented with a CFL step of 0.1.
 The left column represents the oscillatory response on the complex plane for CFL ranging from 0.1 up to 0.9.
 The right column represents the damping response amplitude (y-axis) function of the CFL (x-axis).

 Adams-Bashforth III
 -------------------